yuliu0322/yuliu0322.github.io/_pages/research.md

     <h2 class="research-title">Aquaculture Health and Oral Delivery Systems</h2>
     <div class="research-grid">
       <p class="research-description">
         An important component of my doctoral research focuses on developing biodegradable delivery platforms for probiotics and antigens in aquaculture.
-Oral delivery represents the most scalable strategy for disease prevention in fish and shrimp, yet maintaining the stability and bioavailability of bioactive compounds during feed storage and gastrointestinal transit remains challenging.
-To address this challenge, I investigate PLGA-based delivery systems that are spray-coated onto extruded feed pellets as a post-processing step.
-These systems are designed to protect encapsulated cargo during storage and enable controlled release in the digestive tract.
-By improving the effectiveness of oral therapeutics, this research aims to advance sustainable disease prevention strategies and reduce production losses in aquaculture.
+Although oral delivery is a scalable strategy for disease prevention in fish and shrimp, maintaining bioactive stability during feed storage and digestive transit remains challenging.
+I therefore investigate PLGA-based systems that are spray-coated onto extruded feed pellets to protect encapsulated cargo and enable controlled release in the digestive tract.
+This research aims to improve oral therapeutics, advance sustainable disease prevention, and reduce aquaculture production losses.
       </p>
       <div class="research-visual">
         <figure class="research-figure">